OmariMohammedmounir/ndnSIM2.4-wireless-LRWPAN/README.md

 For more information, including downloading and compilation instruction, please refer to http://ndnsim.net or documentation in `docs/` folder.
 =======
-# ndnSIM2.4-wireless-LRWPAN
+# ndnSIM2.4-wireless Fix-LRWPAN
-NdnSIM2.4  for Probabilstic Forwarding over Manets
+NdnSIM2.4  for Probabilstic Forwarding over LRWPAN for LLN and wifi over MANET
 >>>>>>> 38ba7d878450e3b74acdce9faecf2d7746c23825